 I received a Men’s Slope Jacket for free from Orsden Inc. in consideration for a gear review.

 Dressing and packing for winter trips requires strategy and the right gear.
 I swear by technical fabrics because they’re breathable, waterproof, and responsive.
-The problem is then adding in insulation for warmth without your jacket turning into a marshmallow.
+The problem is adding in insulation for warmth without your jacket turning into a marshmallow.
 Mike’s new Slope Jacket hits the right balance of 120 grams of insulation in the body while still easily compressing and packing into a suitcase when needed.

 But what he loves the most is the pockets.
 There’s a chest pocket for easy access to your cell phone — so you can photograph your outdoor adventures — plus one on the arm, another on the interior, and two more standard hand pockets.